-Understanding the risks that may interrupt the performance of your organisation's supply chain can allow you to build risk mitigation strategies that increase resilience and enhance performance.
+With the coronavirus front of minds for businesses across the globe, understanding the risks that may interrupt the performance of your organisation's supply chain is more important than ever.
+It can allow you to build risk mitigation strategies that increase resilience and enhance performance.

-Business interruption whether caused by internal failures (manufacturing processes, IT systems, process failure) or external failures (supplier interruption, natural disasters, social disruption) can have a significant financial impact if not mitigated quickly.
-By understanding the broad range of strategic and operational risks being faced by an organisation's supply chain, risk mitigation and management strategies can be developed.
+Business interruption whether caused by internal failures (manufacturing processes, IT systems, process failure) or external failures (coronavirus, supplier interruption, natural disasters, social disruption) can have a significant financial impact if not mitigated quickly.
+By understanding the broad range of strategic and operational risks being faced by an organisation's supply chain, risk mitigation, and management strategies can be developed.
 These strategies can reduce the likelihood of interruption, reduce the severity and improve the recovery time thus protecting the organisation, its customers and suppliers.
-In addition a review can identify opportunities to improve performance, align processes, improve reporting, reduce costs and improve service.
+In addition, a review can identify opportunities to improve performance, align processes, improve reporting, reduce costs and improve service.

 The following are outcomes of this approach:

 The benefits of having a risk review undertaken by supply chain experts are that we can help to reduce costs, increase customer service and ensure that your supply chain is resilient and supports your organisations objectives.